kthadikaran/kubernetes/README.md

 1.What containerized applications are running (and on which nodes)
 2.The resources available to those applications
 3.The policies around how those applications behave, such as restart policies, upgrades, and fault-tolerance

+### Pod
+A pod is a group of one or more containers.
+A container is an enclosed, self-contained execution process, much like a process in an operating system.
+Kubernetes uses pods to run your code and images in the cluster.

+Kubernetes works with Pods, rather than containers, so that containers in the same pod can be guaranteed to run on the same machine.
+Containers in the same pod share their networking infrastructure, storage resources, and lifecycle.

+### Deployment:
+A deployment is an object in Kubernetes that lets you manage a set of identical pods.
+Without a deployment, you’d need to create, update, and delete a bunch of pods manually.
+With a deployment, you declare a single object in a YAML file.
+This object is responsible for creating the pods, making sure they stay up to date, and ensuring there are enough of them running.
+You can also easily autoscale your applications using a Kubernetes deployment.

+### Sevices:
+A Service enables network access to a set of Pods in Kubernetes.
+Services select Pods based on their labels, when a network request is made to the service, it selects all Pods in the cluster matching the service's selector, chooses one of them, and forwards the network request to it.

+The type property in the Service's spec determines how the service is exposed to the network.
+It changes where a Service is able to be accessed from.The possible types are are below:

+**ClusterIP:** The default value exposes a service which is only accessible from within the Kubernetes cluster you can not make requests to your Pods from outside the cluster.
+**NodePort:** This makes the service accessible on a static port on each Node in the cluster.
+This means that the service can handle requests that originate from outside the cluster.
+**LoadBalancer:** The service becomes accessible externally through a cloud provider's load balancer functionality.

 ### Object spec and status
 Almost every Kubernetes object includes two nested object fields that govern the object's configuration:
 1.object spec